Two Harbors Investment Corp. [TWO] stock Initiated by Citigroup analyst, price target now $5.50

 Citigroup have made an estimate for Two Harbors Investment Corp. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on January 04, 2022.
 While these analysts kept the previous recommendation, Credit Suisse dropped their target price from $7.75 to $7.50.
 The new note on the price target was released on June 29, 2021, representing the official price target for Two Harbors Investment Corp. stock.
 Previously, the target price had yet another raise to $6.75, while Keefe Bruyette analysts kept a Mkt Perform rating on TWO stock.

 Two Harbors Investment Corp.
-[TWO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 6.17.
-With this latest performance, TWO shares dropped by -7.42% in over the last four-week period, additionally sinking by -15.42% over the last 6 months – not to mention a drop of -33.73% in the past year of trading.
+[TWO] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.35.
+With this latest performance, TWO shares dropped by -8.40% in over the last four-week period, additionally sinking by -15.78% over the last 6 months – not to mention a drop of -35.22% in the past year of trading.

 Return on Equity for this stock inclined to 6.42, with Return on Assets sitting at 1.18.